Robox-Corporation/local_rcc/README.md

 # 🏠 local_rcc
+**thanks to 7ap, EpixScripts, and glass51 (this project is truly amazing)**
 *Selfhosted game servers for the ~~latest~~ semi-modern versions of Roblox. (currently works with aug 10 2022 to dec 2022, by messing with signatures you can get newer versions)*

+this exists mainly because i wanted to get versions without byfron working

 **local_rcc** is a library that works with Roblox Studio (currently Windows only) and allows the Roblox Player to connect to a Roblox Studio hosted server.